aafulei/cppp5e/01-getting-started/README.md

 ### Exercise 1.22

-> Write a program that reads several transactions for the same Write the sum of all the transactions that were read.
+> Write a program that reads several transactions for the same.
+Write the sum of all the transactions that were read.

 **Answer:**